 Section 1.
 The government of the Corporation shall consist of a body known as the Board of Directors.
-The Board of Directors shall consist of up to twenty-five elected members of the
+The Board of Directors shall consist of no fewer than fifteen and no more than twenty-five elected members of the Corporation and any member appointed as Secretary or

-Corporation and any member appointed as Secretary or Treasurer pursuant to Article V, Section 2.
-In the event that any member of the Board of Directors ceases to serve, a member of the Corporation shall be appointed by the Board to fulfill the unexpired term.
+Treasurer pursuant to Article V, Section 2.
+The number constituting the entire Board may be changed from time to time by a majority of the Board of Directors on a duly adopted resolution.
+In the event that any member of the Board of Directors ceases to serve, a member of the Corporation may be appointed by the Board to fulfill the unexpired term.

 Section 2.
 The officers of the Corporation shall be a President, Vice President, Secretary and Treasurer.
 The President and the Vice President must be members of the Board of Directors at the time of their nomination as officers and are to be elected by the Board of Directors.
-The Secretary and the Treasurer need not be members of the Board of Directors at the time of their nomination, but must be members of the Corporation, and are to be elected by the Board of Directors.
+The Secretary and the Treasurer need not be members of the Board of Directors at the time of their nomination, but must be members of the Corporation, and are to be elected by the Board of Director at the time of Directors.
 If the Secretary or the Treasurer chosen by the Directors is not a Director at the time of nomination, then such officer shall become a duly qualified Director upon election.